-Each year on January first, being the reference date, the holder determines the number of childcare centres that he operates and the total number of FTEs for which professionals are employed at the childcare centre or, if the holder operates more than one childcare centre, the childcare centres.
-Based on the number of childcare centres that the holder operates and the total number of FTEs for which professionals are employed at the childcare centre or, if the holder operates more than one childcare centre, the childcare centres, the minimum number of hours for which the holder deploys pedagogical policy staff for the year is to which the reference date falls, determined according to the following formula: fifty hours for the creation and implementation of pedagogical policy intentions times the number of childcare centres that the holder operates on the reference date, plus ten hours for coaching professionals in the performance of their work times the number of FTEs for which professionals are employed at the childcare centre on the reference date or, if the holder operates more than one childcare centre, the childcare centres.
+Annually, on January 1st, being the reference date, the owner determines the number of childcare centers they operate and the total number of full-time equivalents (FTEs) employed by the childcare center(s) or, if the owner operates more than one childcare center, the centers.
+Based on the number of childcare centers the owner operates and the total number of FTEs employed by the centers, the minimum number of hours for which the owner employs pedagogical policy officers is determined for the year in which the reference date falls, according to the following formula: fifty hours for the development and implementation of pedagogical policy intentions times the number of childcare centers the owner operates on the reference date, plus ten hours for coaching childcare staff in their duties times the number of FTEs employed by the centers on the reference date.

-The timesheets of the pedagogical coach and policy officer of Sportstuif are described per location in the Vision Document Pedagogical Policy Officer and Pedagogical Coach (PBM/C).
-This document is available to professionals and can be requested by parents from the location manager of the relevant location.
+The hour allocations of the pedagogical coach and policy officer at Sportstuif are described per location in the Pedagogical Policy Officer and Pedagogical Coach (PPO/C) vision document.
+This document is accessible to staff members and can be requested by parents from the location manager of the respective center..